fxhash/specifications/general/tezos-storage-pointers.md

 ## The need for 2 paths properties: `path` and `value_path`

-Most general-purpose indexers (such as tzkt) have a generic endpoints to retrieve data from the blockchain.
+Most general-purpose indexers (such as tzkt) have generic endpoints to retrieve data from the blockchain.
 By splitting the path to the actual data of interest, we facilitate its retrieval which happens in a 2-step process:

 * query the indexer with the `path` to get the value stored
 * use `value_path` to lookup the data of interest from the data returned at the previous step

-`path` and `value_path` can be concatenated to a single pointer, however have these separated will facilitate the usage of this spec for fetching data in practice.
+`path` and `value_path` can be concatenated to a single pointer, however having these separated will facilitate the usage of this spec for fetching data in practice.

 # Examples